 220V American brand washers are bigger with more capacity.
 They’re 27 inches wide (69cm) with a capacity of 10 kilo (22 pounds).
 European machines are 23.5″ (60cm) with a capacity of 6-7 kilo (13-15 pounds).
 You’ll save precious floor space with a European washer (they’re also stackable with European dryers), but you’ll be running many more loads of laundry.

 There’s another major difference: European washers boil their own water during the cycle, they are only hooked up to the cold water outlet.
 As a result, you get a very long washing cycle; one and a half to three hours running time.
 American machines are connected to both Hot and Cold water, and are done in about half an hour.

 There are a few European models that are manufactured to American specifications.
 These are full size machines (10 kilo) and offer the option of hooking it up to both hot and cold water outlets.

 U.S machines are available in both top load (door on top) or front load (door in front).
 European brands are only manufactured with front load.
 Top loaders are easier to load and unload (no bending), while front loaders clean more efficiently and usually have a glass window in the door.

 Another advantage to the top loader is that you can open it mid-cycle to throw in a forgotten article of clothing.

 Both types of washers can be bought with a matching dryer.

 The American dryers are bigger, 27 or 29 inches.
-You can get either a stand alone model (side by side with a washer), or a stackable model to save floor space.
+You can get either a stand alone model (side by side with a washer), or a stacked model (top and bottom) to save floor space.